Ford Mustang (sixth generation): F-35 Lightning II (2015)

 On July 31, 2014, a special 2015 Mustang was auctioned off at the Experimental Aircraft Association (EAA) AirVenture air show in Oshkosh, Wisconsin, with proceeds going to benefit the EAA's Young Eagles program.

 The F-35 Lightning II Mustang was named after the then new F-35 Lightning II fighter jet.
 Based on a 2015 Mustang GT fastback, this one-off model was one of the first sixth generation Mustangs to be sold.
 The exterior features glossy and matte dark-silver paint along with yellow hood stripes, mirror caps, and brake calipers.
 Blue and yellow rear-end graphics mimic the tail livery of early-production examples of the F35 fighter jet, as does the gold tint on its windows.
-The car sits on lowered Eibach springs and custom black and yellow Forgiato 21-inch wheels, while the exhaust system is modified with larger, ceramic-coated cans.
+The car sits on lowered Eibach springs and custom black and yellow Forgiato 21-inch wheels, while the exhaust system was modified with larger, ceramic-coated cans.
 The F-35 Lightning II Mustang also features a custom aero kit with carbon-fiber components including a front splitter, sill extensions, a rear diffuser, and a stand-up rear spoiler.
 The final exterior touches come in the form of an F-35 badge on the rear panel, and the flags of nine U.S. allies on the lower doors.
 The interior of the car features mix of black and yellow parts, with additions including Recaro racing seats, a modified instrument cluster, custom audio system, and sill plates, as well as F-35 Lightning II embroidery on the floor mats, door panels, and seatbacks.
 The car comes with a 6-speed manual transmission.

 Galpin Fisker Rocket (2015)

-Unveiled at the 2014 Los Angeles Auto Show, the Rocket is a variety of the Mustang modified by Henrik Fisker, a Danish automobile designer.
+Unveiled at the 2014 Los Angeles Auto Show, the Rocket was a variety of the Mustang modified by Henrik Fisker, a Danish automobile designer.
+The car featured revised carbon fibre body panels with a tuned version of the 5.2-liter V8 engine, said to produce around 720 bhp.
+The styling of the car was inspired by Shelby's and muscle cars of the 1960s and 70s, notably the 1965 Shelby GT500.
+Prices began at $109,100.